Brian O'Keefe Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Angels pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.75 team ERA that ranks 25th among all league pitching staffs.
+- The Angels' 4.74 team ERA ranks 24th across all MLB pitching staffs.

-- His most recent time out was on Wednesday against the Baltimore Orioles, when the left-hander threw 6 2/3 innings, surrendering two earned runs while giving up nine hits.
+- The lefty last pitched on Thursday against the Baltimore Orioles, when he threw five innings, allowing four earned runs while giving up seven hits.

+- In 25 games this season, the 26-year-old has put up a 4.51 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.